John Merivale: Career

 Merivale made his acting debut at age 15, playing the small role of a newsboy in James Whale's The Invisible Man (1933).
 His stage career started when he was 21, as an understudy in a production of A Midsummer Night's Dream, where he first met Vivien Leigh.
 He later worked in the production of Romeo and Juliet by Leigh and her husband, Laurence Olivier.

 Merivale's career was put on hold while he served as a pilot with both the British and Canadian air forces during World War II.
 He resumed his career in 1946, with a starring role in a successful U.S. production of Oscar Wilde's Lady Windermere's Fan.

 In 1956 Merivale made his second film appearance, in The Battle of the River Plate.
 He went on to have supporting roles in films such as A Night to Remember (1958), Circus of Horrors (1960), House of Mystery (1961), The List of Adrian Messenger (1963), (where he played the title character, who is killed thirteen minutes into the film), King Rat (1965), and Arabesque (1966).

 Although Merivale had the leading role in the Italian horror film Caltiki - il mostro immortale (1959), he tended to concentrate on theatre work, in such productions as Venus Observed, Anne of the Thousand Days, The Reluctant Debutante and The Last of Mrs. Cheyney.

 Personal life and death

 He was married to the US actress Jan Sterling from 1941 until 1948, and lived with Vivien Leigh from 1960 until her death in 1967, becoming her dedicated caretaker in her final years.
 He began a relationship with actress Dinah Sheridan in 1968; they married in 1986.

-Merivale died in 1990 from kidney failure.
+Merivale died on 6 February 1990 from kidney failure.